Posts

 Image

 Sample of tri-fold brochure.
 Outside panels arranged as 3 layout units.
 Read for Sept.
-11, 2023 : There is a difference between controlled and uncontrolled PR media.
+9, 2024 : There is a difference between controlled and uncontrolled PR media.
 News releases, although they are usually posted on an organization’s web site, are considered “uncontrolled” because their main purpose is to generate coverage via news media.
 You send a news release to "The Des Moines Register" in the hopes that the Register then published favorable information about you.
 But the Register controls if and how and in what form its audience sees your information—the format and context of the story is not something you control.
 A brochure is controlled media, and generally a concise publication that describes something that’s important for your organization to promote.
 For example, Mount Mercy University has what its admissions department calls “one sheets,” which are one-page printed descriptions of each academic program.
 These are a form of brochure.
-A brochure thus: Is a de
+A brochure thus: Is a des...

 Using the Op/Ed As a PR Writing Tool